How to Use a Stretching Strap for Splits (Guide)

 ---

-A [stretching strap](/products/5-in-1-set) for splits is the single most useful tool for building the flexibility you need to get flat on the ground, safely, without a partner, and without bouncing into positions your body isn't ready for.
-The strap gives you use to hold stretches longer and deeper than your arms alone can manage, which is what splits demand.
+A stretching strap for splits is the single most useful tool for building the flexibility you need to get flat on the ground, safely, without a partner, and without bouncing into positions your body isn't ready for.
+The strap lets you hold stretches longer and deeper than your arms alone can manage, which is what splits demand.

 Most people get this wrong: they think splits are about forcing your legs apart.
 They're not.
 Splits are about systematically lengthening your hamstrings, hip flexors, and adductors over weeks and months.
 A stretching strap just makes that process more effective, and way less likely to end in a pulled muscle.